aslanxie/aslanxie.github.io/GPU/Intel_GPU_Pre_Gen12.md

 - SIMD, vector
 - SIMT, scalar

-- GRF
-- ARF
-- MRF
-- Instruction/Compact Instruction
+- workgroup fit into subslice
-- work item and thread
+- work item is mapping with SIMD and thread
-- SIMD and thread
-- mask
+- branch and mask
-- EU native instructions are 128 bits (16 bytes) wide.
-Some combinations of instruction options can use compact instruction formats that are 64 bits (8 bytes) wide.

 The compiler determines how many SIMD channels are needed per thread group, and then decides how these are split among EU threads.
 The number of threads is programmed in the thread counter, and the SIMD mode (SIMD8/SIMD16/SIMD32) is specified in the GPGPU_WALKER command.